trixi-framework/FTObjectLibrary/Docs/FTObjectLibraryProject.md

  facilitate writing generic object oriented Fortran programs.
 Reference counting is implemented to assist with memory management so that the lifespans of objects are properly maintained and are so that objects are deleted only when no other references are made to them.

- FTObjectLibrary tries, as much as the maturity of Fortran compilers allow, to use the new F2003/2008 features to make generic programming possible.
-The LCD for the library is gfortran, and as modern features get implemented in the compiler, FTObjectLibrary will be updated to include those features.
-In the meantime, there are a few workarounds that exist in the code.

  The library includes three categories of classes: